LeKuetebi/metroccloud/README.md

-This is the final project file!
+This is my repo file.
-It aims to list all the students in metro college cloud compouting class